Weatherall Technical Applications

 His work is described in the IEEE publication, Spectral Signatures for Identifying Explosives with Wideband Millimeter-Wave Illumination.
-He was awarded for his patents by the DHS at a ceremony in Washington, D.C.
-In 2018, Jim presented his research at the SPIE Defense + Commercial Sensing Conference, his published proceedings can be read here, and the published 2019 proceedings here.
+Jim was recognized for his patents by the DHS at a ceremony in Washington, D.C. in 2015.
+He presented his research at both the 2018 and 2019 SPIE Defense + Commercial Sensing Conference, the published 2018 proceedings can be read here, and the published 2019 proceedings here.

 B.S., New Mexico Institute of Mining & Technology